 While I do not work directly with insurance companies, I am able to provide you with a monthly super-bill, which you may use to request reimbursement from your insurance provider.
 Most plans will reimburse between 50% and 100% of the per-session fee.
 Please contact your insurance company directly to learn more about the specifics of your policy and what is required for reimbursement.

-Angela is a Registered Marriage and Family Therapy Intern and Counselor-in-Residence at The Relational Center in Los Angeles, California, where she provides counseling and psychoeducation to adults and adolescents of diverse cultural backgrounds.
+Angela is a Registered Associate Marriage and Family Therapist and Counselor-in-Residence at The Relational Center in Los Angeles, California, where she provides counseling and psychoeducation to adults and adolescents of diverse cultural backgrounds.
 Sessions by appointment only.
 Please contact Angela for more information.